USGS-WiM/StreamStats/README.md

 npm install -g live-server
 ```

-For Freshdesk functionalities (used in the About and Help modals), you will need the secrets.json from [here](https://doimspp.sharepoint.com/sites/StreamStatsTeam/Shared%20Documents/Forms/AllItems.aspx?viewid=9f283fd0%2D4904%2D450b%2D80ce%2Da5211e70406e&id=%2Fsites%2FStreamStatsTeam%2FShared%20Documents%2FSS%5FTeamSpace%2FV4%20Freshdesk%20Creds).
-This requires access to the StreamStats Sharepoint, and should be placed locally at src/data.

-Note: the secrets file is in the .gitignore and should _never_ be uploaded to GitHub

 ## Development Workflow

 An issue will be assigned to you via GitHub.
 Your workflow begins after assignment: